This page covers frequently asked questions about the package:

-Yes, as long as your provider has a graduate certificate that takes six months to complete.
+Yes, as long as your provider has a graduate certificate that takes a maximum of six months to complete.

 Can the Government provide CGS subsidies for Undergraduate Certificates?

 The Undergraduate Certificate is a recognised qualification on the AQF and a recognised course of study for the purposes of CGS.
-Providers are being asked to discount the amount they are charging for an Undergraduate Certificate or a Graduate Certificate where that course is completed by December 2020 and is in a field of national priority.
+Providers are being asked to discount the amount they are charging for an Undergraduate Certificate or a Graduate Certificate where the bulk of teaching and assessment is delivered before the end December 2020 and is in a field of national priority.